nanxstats/ai-zingers/README.md

 > Agentic AI is "models using tools in loops".

+### AI coding

+> The most important question becomes less about "how to build" something,
+> but more about "what to build".

+> Ultimately, it comes down to taste.
+It comes down to trying to expose
+> yourself to the best things that humans have done and then try to bring
+> those things into what you're doing.
+(Steve Jobs)

 ### AGI

 > Some say "AGI is imminent", some say "AGI is impossible",